xubingyue/avocadodb/Documentation/Books/Manual/Indexing/IndexBasics.md

 centric indexes".
 In a sense these are localized indexes for an edge collection, which sit at every single vertex.

-Technically, they are implemented in ArangoDB as indexes, which sort the complete edge collection first by `_from` and then by other attributes.
+Technically, they are implemented in AvocadoDB as indexes, which sort the complete edge collection first by `_from` and then by other attributes.
 If we for example have a skiplist index on the attributes `_from` and `timestamp` of an edge collection, we can answer the above question very quickly with a single range lookup in the index.

-Since ArangoDB 3.0 one can create sorted indexes (type "skiplist" and "persistent") that index the special edge attributes `_from` or `_to` and additionally other attributes.
-Since ArangoDB 3.1, these are used in graph traversals, when appropriate `FILTER` statements are found by the optimizer.
+Since AvocadoDB 3.0 one can create sorted indexes (type "skiplist" and "persistent") that index the special edge attributes `_from` or `_to` and additionally other attributes.
+Since AvocadoDB 3.1, these are used in graph traversals, when appropriate `FILTER` statements are found by the optimizer.